Photo Credit: Matthew Kroker

 Operations manager Ping Liew, tells me that unlike cities with bigger populations, Adelaide restaurants simply can’t sustain themselves without high quality food.

-That was The Donburi House Owner and head chef, Lulu He’s incentive with the new Restaurant.
-To fulfil an opening in the market.
+That was The Donburi House Owner and head chef, Lulu He’s incentive with the new restaurant.
+To fill an opening in the market.

-The cuisine will still be traditional but filtered through the skillset of a modern chef.
-Lulu’s experience comes from working in South Australian restaurants for the past eight years has produced a menu that is not only authentically Japanese, but also focusing on catering for vegan and gluten free visitors.
+The Japanese cuisine will still be traditional but filtered through the skillset of a modern chef.
+Lulu’s experience comes from working in South Australian restaurants for the past eight years, and she has produced a menu that is not only authentically Japanese, but also focusing on catering for vegan and gluten free visitors.

 The restaurant will be serving lunch and dinner, but once dinner service is over, it will turn into a full service bar with an emphasis on quality and hard to find spirits.
-Japanese sake, Japanese gin, local SA gin, a range of whiskeys, scotch and more.
+You’ll be able to enjoy Japanese sake, Japanese gin, local SA gin, a range of whiskeys, scotch and more.

 You can be forgiven for not knowing about certain labels like Matsui and Kurayoshi Whisky, but both will be on offer at The Donburi House as well as a prized bottle of Kavalan Whisky which was named the World’s Best Whisky by the prestigious World Whiskies Awards in 2015.

-To also follow in theme of catering for all, Donburi House will also have a range of wines (all vegan) and Asahi black and super dry on tap.
+Donburi House will also have a range of wines on offer (all vegan) and Asahi black and Super Dry on tap.
 While these are a smaller range, the quality is high end.
-Further to that, Lulu’s repertoire of Japanese or Asian based cocktails will also be on offer.
+Lulu’s repertoire of Japanese or Asian based cocktails will also be on offer.